akramboussanni/gopray/README.md

-wip the mawaqit api is very annoying to use externally
+wip, mawaqit api is difficult to work with

+implemented: auth w credentials or token